Alammahadika/insta-collect/README.md

 In addition to live scraping via Playwright, **Insta-Collect** also supports parsing Instagram comments directly from a previously saved HTML file.

 This feature is useful when:
-- Download the Instagram HTML file you want to analyze (e.g., kimjongun.html).
+- Download the [Instagram HTML](https://www.instagram.com/p/CDPloKlAy5j/) file you want to analyze (e.g., obama.html).
 - Place it in a folder where you have read/write access (e.g., Desktop, Downloads, or a dedicated project folder).
 - Run the CLI from the folder containing your HTML file: